vmware/vic-product/README.md

 Contributors and users are encouraged to collaborate using the following resources:

-For cross-component issues, please use the [vic-product Github issue tracker](https://github.com/vmware/vic-product/issues)
+For cross-component or VIC Appliance issues, please use the [vic-product Github issue tracker](https://github.com/vmware/vic-product/issues)